isomerpages/pris-test/_join-us/Volunteer/Volunteer with Us.md

 **Role of a Volunteer in the offender’s rehabilitation journey**

- Volunteers play an integral role in the offender’s rehabilitation and desistance journey.
-When volunteers engage the offenders, ex-offenders and their families, you give hope and help rebuild lives.
+ Volunteers play an integral role in the inmate's rehabilitation and desistance journey.
+When volunteers engage the inmates, ex-offenders and their families, you give hope and help rebuild lives.

 As a volunteer, you:
-* Share knowledge and impart skills to help the offenders increase their reintegration potential.
+* Share knowledge and impart skills to help the inmates increase their reintegration potential.
 * Provide the emotional support that encourages offenders to stay focused and committed to their rehabilitation while serving sentence.
 * Assist to stabilise and strengthen families left vulnerable when a loved one is incarcerated.
 * Form part of the prosocial network in the community, to reinforce the ex-offenders’ resolve to desist and support the reunification of families after release.